Stabilizer R\'enyi entropy of 3-uniform hypergraph states: Results

 Once $m_{\alpha}$ is determined, SRE is obtained from Eq.~(\ref{eq:def_SRE}).
 The cases $\alpha = 1$ and $\alpha = \infty$ should be treated separately; $M_{\alpha \to 1} = \sum_{\bm{x}} 2h(\bm{x}) / 2^{N}$ and $M_{\alpha \to \infty} = 0$.
 The former is simply obtained by taking the limit $\alpha \to 1$.
 The latter is formally expressed as $M_{\alpha \to \infty} = \min_{\bm{x}} 2h(\bm{x})$ and the minimization is achieved for $\bm{x} = \bm{0}$ and $h(\bm{x} = \bm{0}) = 0$ since $C(\bm{x}=\bm{0})$ is the zero matrix.

 The computational cost of evaluating the rank $2h(\bm{x})$ is $\mathcal{O}(N^3)$, so that the $\bm{a}$ and $\bm{z}$ summations, which require an $\mathcal{O}(4^{N})$ cost when evaluated according to the definition, are replaced by a polynomial time procedure.
+Thus, our result allows the evaluation of SREs in $\mathcal{O}(N^32^{N})$, which is exponentially faster than the naive approach from the definition $\mathcal{O}(2^{3N})$ and the recent improved algorithm $\mathcal{O}(N2^{2N})$~\cite{huang2026,xiao2026,Sierant2026}.
 Our result still has the $\bm{x}$ summation, and thus it requires an exponential cost for an exact evaluation.
 For an approximate evaluation, the cost of the $\bm{x}$ summation can be reduced by using a Monte Carlo technique.
+Note that, as seen from Eq.~\eqref{eq:m_present_work}, the Monte Carlo sampling is free from the sign problem, and the quantity can therefore be estimated efficiently in polynomial time.

 To intuitively understand why our result allows faster evaluation, it is helpful to rewrite the expectation value of a Pauli string as

 Here, $Z^{\bm{z}} S^{\bm{x}} \ket{+}^{\otimes N}$ and $\ket{+}^{\otimes N}$ are stabilizer states since the generalized stabilizer $S^{\bm{x}}$ is composed of X, Z and CZ operators.
 Therefore, their inner product can be evaluated in an $\mathcal{O}(N^3)$ cost by utilizing the Aaronson-Gottesman tableau algorithm~\cite{Aaronson2004}.
 The efficient evaluation of $|\bra{\psi} P^{\bm{x}, \bm{z}} \ket{\psi}|$ in our method would be attributed to the Aaronson-Gottesman algorithm, the generalization of the Gottesman-Knill theorem.